Frequently Asked Questions

 What do the tiers mean?

-Must-Watch (78+): marquee matchups and wild finishes — roughly 5-10% of games on a given day.
+Must-Watch (78+): marquee matchups and wild finishes—typically 5-10% of any given day.
 Interesting (55-77): solid games with real stakes.
 Meh (35-54): nothing special on paper.
 Diehard Only (below 35): only worth it if it's your team.

 How are upcoming games scored?